AlanCoding/collection-dependencies-demo/all/README.md

 find all/target -type d -name "docs"
 ```

 How large are the collections??
+All of them are 226M when taken together.

 ```
 du -sh all --max-depth=1
-du -sh all/target --max-depth=1
+du -h -d1 all/target/ansible_collections/ | sort -h
 ```

+The 2nd command orders the collections in order of size.

 #### Gripes about behavior